 Business-type activities reflect the operations of the water and sewer facilities within the Village.
 The cost of operations is covered primarily by charges to customers.
-Water expenses increased compared to the prior fiscal year due to an increase in purchased water from the contractor and repairs and maintenance.
+Water expenses increased compared to the prior fiscal year due to an increase in professional services costs and repairs and maintenance.